JimPaine/azure-terraform-lab/labs/1.1/README.md

 # Adding Resources

 Now we have created a resource group lets take a look at adding some resources to it.
-For this portion of the lab we will look at using PaaS Services as this abstracts away a lot of the complexity in creating VNets, NICs and Subnets we would need in a IaaS world.
+For this portion of the lab we will look at using PaaS Services as this abstracts away a lot of the complexity in creating VNets, NICs and Subnets we would need in an IaaS world.
 Later examples will show working with these resources.

 ## Step 1 - Add an App Service Plan

-You will spot inside main.tf I have already got the basics from the previous lab included to help us move forward quickly.
-So lets get started by adding the service plan.
+You will notice, inside main.tf, I have already added the basics from the previous lab included to help us move forward quickly.
+So let's get started by adding the service plan.
 As mentioned in the previous lab type this out to get a feel for the VSCode extensions.

 ```
 resource "azurerm_app_service_plan" "lab" {